What is a driver vehicle inspection report (DVIR)?

 Federal law 49 CFR §396.13 outlines that drivers must review that last DVIR completed on the vehicle.
 If any defects are noted, they must be inspected and signed off.

-In 2014, the FMCSA rescinded the requirement for interstate drivers of non-passenger carrying CMVs to submit an inspection report if no defects or deficiencies are found.
+According to the FMCSA, interstate drivers of non-passenger-carrying CMVs are no longer required to submit an inspection report if no defects or deficiencies are found.
 DOT found that 95% of all DVIRs completed were listed as “no defects.”
 This update, which reduces the burden of collecting information without compromising safety, will save industries an estimated $1.7 billion annually.

 DOT extended this ruling in 2020 by rescinding the order for interstate passenger-carrying CMVs, saving industries $74 million annually.
 While these changes affect organizations involved in interstate commerce, intrastate operators should check with state laws on the ruling.